harrischristiansen/PH_Battleship/readme.md

 	C

 Harris:
-Implement Game Tracker API
+Require Team Abb To Be Unique
 Add Game/Tournament Controls
 Game AI for participants to play against
-Make GameViewer automatically join new room upon last closing (currently unnoticed)
 Make WebSockets refresh more often that once every 2 seconds

 Questions: